-We provide statistics configuration interface from our admin portal.
-You can configure multiple different stats and group them using tags to make it easy for you to query based on your needs.
+We provide a statistics configuration interface from our Admin Portal.
+You can configure multiple stats and group them using tags, to make it easy for you to query based on your needs.
 Here is what the configuration page looks like from our Admin Portal:

-Each stat attribute is defined using a unique stat code.
-The unique stat code is readable, so that it is easy for you to call from your game.
-Here is how the configuration properties look like from the Admin Portal:
+Each stat attribute can be identified by its unique stat code.
+The unique stat code is readable, so that it's easy for you to call from your game.
+Here are the configuration properties that you can define for each statistic in our Admin Portal:

 After the configuration is done, you will need to initialize the stat attributes to the player.
-It can happen during the first load out or every time the player launches a game after the game's update.
-You can do this using create user’s stats function available in both of our Unity or UE4 SDK.
-You will need to specify the default value of the stat attribute during the configuration, and this default value will be assigned to the player during the initialization.
+This can happen during the first load out or every time the player launches a game after the game's update.
+You can do this using the create user’s stats function available in both of our Unity and UE4 SDKs.
+You will need to specify the default value of the stat attribute in the configuration: this default value will be assigned to the player during the initialization.

 Updating Player Stats

-You can trigger the stats update from your dedicated server or game clients based on your needs.
-We provide both server SDK and client SDK functionality for you to do this.
-The server SDK is suitable for multiplayer game cases where you want to make sure that the API call is secure, and cannot be overridden easily by your players from the game.
-You can also utilize the client SDK if you'd like to allow the stats to be modified easily from the game.
+You can trigger the stats update from either your dedicated server or game clients.
+To help with this, we provide both server and client SDKs.
+The server SDK can be used for multiplayer game cases where you want to make sure that the API call is secure, and cannot be overridden easily by your players.
+Alternatively, you can use the client SDK if you'd like to allow the stats to be modified easily from the game.

 Displaying Player Stats

-The process to display player stats is pretty straight forward.
-There is this scenario when you want to only display specific stat attributes for a profile showcase, or to display attributes based on a specific context, as an example: match stats, map stats or skills attributes.
+Displaying player stats is pretty straight forward.
+You might want to only display specific stat attributes for a profile showcase, or maybe you want to display attributes based on a specific context, such as match stats, map stats, or skills attributes.

-You can also query grouped stats using a tag, so that you can retrieve multiple stat attributes easily at the same time.
-Please see the example below.
+You can also query grouped stats using a tag, so that you can retrieve multiple stat attributes easily at the same time, as seen below.